Meandering through the spiral of wilderness and leaving behind all the stress sounds like a big please! Does it not?

 1.1.
 Gulkana Glacier Trek

 Gulkana isn’t the greatest or best glacier around.
-However, when you can find the highest point of archaic glacier mountains without a guide, specialized gear, or travelers, journeying up Gulkana Glacier feels pretty good.
+However, when you can find the highest point of ancient glacier mountains without a guide, specialized gear, or travelers, journeying up Gulkana Glacier feels pretty good.

 1.2.
 Hiking On Alyeska North Face Trial